Silver Travel Book Club

 marietravel and DRSask

-This month the Silver Travel Book Club is reading Do Not Become Alarmed by Maile Meloy, to tie in with launching this year’s prestigious Silver Travel Awards, for which the prize for voting will be a Saga cruise to festive Hamburg with Silver Travel partner Saga cruises.
+This month we're reading Do Not Become Alarmed by Maile Meloy, to tie in with launching this year’s prestigious Silver Travel Awards, for which the prize for voting will be a Saga cruise to festive Hamburg with Silver Travel partner Saga cruises.

 When Liv and Nora decide to take their husbands and children on a holiday cruise, everyone is thrilled.
 The ship’s comforts and possibilities seem infinite.
 But when they all go ashore in beautiful Central America, a series of minor mishaps lead the families further from the ship’s safety.

 to the generosity of publishers Penguin Random House, there are three